win32service/win32service/README.md

 # PHP7

-This version is available for PHP 7.0 and PHP 7.1 and work for all SAPI.
+This version is available for PHP 7.0, PHP 7.1 and PHP 7.2 and work for all SAPI.

 Read the `phpinfo()` for know the available function on the current SAPI.